CRISIS MANAGEMENT: CORONAVIRUS

-With the outbreak of Coronavirus across the globe affecting almost everyone in some way, businesses may be struggling with how to make their marketing matter at this difficult time.
+With the outbreak of Coronavirus across the globe affecting everyone in some way, businesses are struggling with how to make their marketing matter during this difficult time.

 The last thing you’d want to do is offend your community and damage your brand’s reputation!
 To help tackle this, we’ve put together our top tips on how to handle this crisis in a world where social never sleeps: